Experience the rich bird life in the natural and diverse habitats of western Skagit!

-Skagit Valley farmlands host thousands of snow geese & smaller flocks of tundra and trumpeter swans Be prepared to listen to the cackling cacophony produced by the highly gregarious geese and the unmistakable honking of the swans.
-We’ll be on the lookout for bald eagles (and their nests), hawks, owls, ducks and herons as well.
+Enjoy watching the thousands of snow geese & smaller flocks of tundra and trumpeter swans foraging the farmlands Be prepared to listen to the cackling concerto produced by the highly gregarious geese and the unmistakable honking of the swans.
+Bald eagles and a variety of raptors are sometimes seen hunting in the farm fields.

-Don’t let our crisp and wet winter days deter your enthusiasm for joining this Adventure.
-Much of the birding can be done from the car to keep you warm.
+NOTE: Don’t let our winter weather deter your enthusiasm for joining our Skagit Birding Eco Tour.
+Much of the birding can be done from and close to the warmth of our vehicle.
 Nonetheless, warm clothing (layers, gloves and hat) and rain gear are highly recommended.

 Not included: lunch, taxes & fees, and gratuity